shramana263/shramana263/README.md

 # 💫 Shramana Show
 A passionate developer from India.
 Enthusiastic about the new and emerging technologies.
-I'm currently learning Express JS, TypeScript, MongoDB
+I'm currently focusing on Next.js , React Native and DSA.

 ## 🌐 Socials: